Battle over Confederate monuments continues

-NEW ORLEANS -- With legislation passing through the state house, a petition and constant protests, the battle over the Confederate monuments.
+NEW ORLEANS -- With legislation passing through the state house, a petition and constant protests, the battle over the Confederate monuments continues.

 When Erin Farthing heard about a petition being started that could possibly save monuments across Orleans Parish, she knew she had to sign it.